Codex Alexandrinus: Place of origin

 Burnett Hillman Streeter proposed Caesarea or Beirut for three reasons: 1) after the New Testament it contains the two Epistles of Clement; 2) it represents an eclectic text in the New Testament (Antiochian in the Gospels and Alexandrian in the Acts and Epistles), suggesting some place where the influence of Antioch and of Alexandria met; 3) the text of the Old Testament appears to be a non-Alexandrian text heavily revised by the Hexapla, as the Old Testament quotations in the New Testament portion more often agree with Alexandrinus against Vaticanus than not.

-According to Skeat the note in the codex indicated the codex had not previously been in the Patriarchal Library in Alexandria.
-The codex was carried from Constantinople to Alexandria between 1308 and 1316, together with two manuscripts of Chrysostom.
-It remained in Alexandria until 1621, when Cyril removed it to Constantinople.
-Whether it was originally written in Constantinople or in Alexandria, is another question.
-Skeat did not try to give the answer on this question ("if any future scholar wishes to claim a Constantinopolitan origin for the Codex Alexandrinus, it is at least open to him to do so").
-This view was supported by McKendrick, who proposes an Ephesian provenance for the codex.
+Theodore C. Skeat disputed the notion that the Codex Alexandrinus "had been in Alexandria from time immemorial".
+Instead, he thought that the codex was brought to Alexandria from Constantinople between 1308 and 1316.
+Cyril Lucaris then brought it back to Constantinople in 1621, and it was given to Charles I in 1627.

+McKendrick proposed an Ephesian provenance for the codex.

 A 17th-century Latin note on a flyleaf (from the binding in a royal library) states the codex was given to a patriarchate of Alexandria in 1098 (donum dedit cubicuo Patriarchali anno 814 Martyrum), although this may well be "merely an inaccurate attempt at deciphering the Arabic note by Athanasius" (possibly the patriarch Athanasius III).
 The authority for this statement is unknown.